surma/surma.dev/content/things/deep-copy.md

 console.log(obj.a); // prints true
 ```

 The function `mutate` changes the object it gets passed as a parameter.
-In a “call by value” environment, that mutation would not be visible outside that function.
+In a “call by value” environment, the function would get passed the value — so a copy — that the function coul work with.
+Any changes the function makes to the object would not be visible outside of that function.
 But in a “call by reference” environment like JavaScript, the function gets a — you guessed it — _reference_, and will mutate the actual object itself.
 The `console.log` at the end will therefore print `true`.

-Sometimes, however, you might want to keep your original object and create a copy for other functions to&nbsp;&nbsp;~~mutilate~~&nbsp;&nbsp;work with.
+Sometimes, however, you might want to keep your original object and create a copy for other functions to work with.

 ## Shallow copy: Object.assign()

 One way to copy an object is to use `Object.assign(target, sources...)`.
-It takes an arbitrary number of soruce objects, enumerating all of their own properties and assigning them to `target`.
+It takes an arbitrary number of source objects, enumerating all of their own properties and assigning them to `target`.
 If we use a fresh, empty object as `target`, we are basically copying.

 ```js
 const obj = /* ... */;